From Stress to Strength: A Practical Approach to Improving Men's Mental Health

 The first step involved taking stock of life with a simple framework to consider my emotional needs (I've posted a link to the framework at the end).

-Similar to a healthy, balanced diet made up of various nutrients, emotional health consists of various emotional nutrients.
+Similar to a healthy, balanced diet that contains various nutrients, emotional health consists of various emotional nutrients.

-For instance, it's necessary to give and receive meaningful attention, have access to a community, and receive sufficient time and intimacy from a close friend or partner.
+For instance, giving and receiving meaningful attention, accessing a community, and receiving sufficient time and intimacy from a close friend or partner is necessary.

 The checklist highlighted a range of deficits.
-And similar to a poor diet not supporting the body, a shortage of emotional nutrition will lead to distress.
+Similar to a poor diet that does not support the body, a shortage of emotional nutrition leads to distress.

 I found this a wake-up call.

 Of course, my progress wasn't all plain sailing.
-Yet, taking a rational look at the individual components of emotional well-being offered a clear, analytical framework for understanding emotional health.
+Yet, rationally examining the individual components of emotional well-being offered a clear, analytical framework for understanding emotional health.

-This calmed me down enough to start making practical changes; to stop going it alone, be honest, and become active in creating connections with other people.
+This calmed me down enough to start making practical changes: to stop going alone, be honest, and become active in creating connections with others.

 Supporting Yourself and the Men in Your Life: A Checklist and Assessment for Download